Karine A affair: Aftermath

 The smuggling attempt violated agreements between the Palestinian Authority and Israel.
 These agreements state the amount and type of weapons that the Palestinian Authority is permitted to possess.

 Mohammad Javad Zarif argues that Arafat and Fatah were not allies with Iran at the time, asserting that Arafat was not allowed to meet with Ayatollah Khamenei during his stay in Tehran before this incident during the Organisation of Islamic Cooperation conference.

 Diplomatic aftermath

 United States president George W. Bush felt personally betrayed by Arafat, when he had evidence that "top Palestinian officials" were involved with the Karine A, but Arafat sent a letter to Bush "denying any Palestinian involvement".
 According to Bush: "Arafat had lied to me.
 I never trusted him again.
 In fact, I never spoke to him again.
 By the spring of 2002, I had concluded that peace would not be possible with Arafat in power."

 According to Douglas Feith, the Karine A episode hardened Vice President Dick Cheney's opinions of Yasser Arafat and convinced him that Arafat "was part of the global terrorist network."

 Tonga soon suspended its international ship registry but later reinstated it.

+A book entitled A Raid on the Red Sea: The Israeli Capture of the Karine A by Amos Gilboa, edited and translated by Yonah Jeremy Bob was published in 2021.